Bhumi Pednekar: Commercial struggles and streaming projects (2020–present)

 In 2023, Pednekar reteamed with Rajkummar Rao in Anubhav Sinha's Bheed, a drama in black-and-white about the COVID-19 lockdown in India.
 Reviewers for Scroll.in and Rediff.com complimented her for ably supporting Rao's performance.
 She then starred alongside Nawazuddin Siddiqui in Sudhir Mishra's Afwaah, a thriller about fake news.
 Both Bheed and Afwaah had controversial political themes; they received a limited theatrical release and had poor box office returns.
 Her next release, the sex comedy Thank You for Coming, premiered at the 2023 Toronto International Film Festival.
 It marked her first project in which she was cast in an urban setting, but she found it challenging to play a character that came close to her own personality, saying that it required "a lot of [my] own demons [...] to be examined".
 Comparing her "vibrant comedic performance" to that of stars Carole Lombard and Goldie Hawn, IndieWire's Marya E. Gates found Pednekar's "irrepressible charm" and "overwhelming beauty" to be the highlight in a mediocre film.
 Though another box office bomb, she received another Best Actress nomination at Filmfare.
 She then starred opposite Arjun Kapoor in the thriller The Lady Killer.
 The film was released without principal photography being completed and was only given a small release without any marketing.
 It became one of the biggest box office bombs of Indian cinema, earning less than ₹1 lakh against a production budget of ₹45 crore.

 Pednekar portrayed a journalist in the crime drama Bhakshak, which released on Netflix in 2024.
 Filmed in 39 days, it is based on the Muzaffarpur shelter case.
 She described the role as "one of my most mature", causing her to "question my empathy and how I had become so numb towards somebody else’s pain".
 Shubhra Gupta described her as "earnest" and "believable" in a movie that lacked "basic story-telling".

 In 2025, Pednekar played a woman with retrograde amnesia in the romantic comedy Mere Husband Ki Biwi, co-starring Arjun Kapoor and Rakul Preet Singh.
 Sana Farzeen of India Today felt that her "fiery Punjabi character, though fun initially, becomes overbearing after a point".
 It emerged as Pednekar's seventh consecutive box-office bomb.
-She next starred as a headstrong business owner who falls in love with a royal (played by Ishaan Khatter) in the romantic drama series The Royals, for Netflix.
+She next starred as a headstrong business owner who falls in love with a prince (played by Ishaan Khatter) in the romantic drama series The Royals, for Netflix.
 The series was panned by critics who criticised the chemistry between Pednekar and Khatter.
 NDTV's Hardika Gupta felt that Pednekar's performance was particularly disappointing as she has shown previously that "she is capable of far more textured performances".
-She will next lead the thriller series Daldal for Amazon Prime Video.
+In 2026, she led the thriller series Daldal for Amazon Prime Video, which Anuj Kumar of The Hindu termed "an emotionally exhausting slog", where he noted Pednekar to be "emotionally inert".